spatialos/online-services/docs/content/services-packages/services-intro.md

 #### Gateway-internal

-Used by the Gateway, Gateway-interla is the matcher-facing interface to the matchmaking service.
+Used by the Gateway, Gateway-internal is the matcher-facing interface to the matchmaking service.
 Exposes a GatewayInternal gRPC service - with the default configuration this is only exposed to other services on the Kubernetes cluster.

 - [C# service](http://github.com/spatialos/metagame-services/services/csharp/GatewayInternal)
 - [Proto definition](http://github.com/spatialos/metagame-services/services/proto/gateway/gateway_internal.proto)